medewitt/bio720/main.typ

 In @fig4a we see the following:

 - X-axis: the GERP score representing the evolutionary conservation where higher scores are more conserved.
+The comparison group were from a group of sequenced mammals.
 - Y-axis: the proportion of variants with a DAF < 0.5% where higher values indicate lower frequencies in the studied population
 - Colored lines: the different functional elements
 - cross on the x and y axes representing the average values for GERP score and proportion of variants with a DAF < 0.5%, respectively.